| ADMISSIONS | Undergraduate Admissions | Transfer Students

 We welcome your interest in transferring to Worcester State University, a leading public university located in the residential northwest side of Worcester, New England’s second largest city.
 Each year, approximately 450 undergraduate transfer students enter Worcester State each fall and become part of our dynamic and supportive campus community.
 Our goal is to make your transfer admissions process as smooth and seamless as possible.
 We encourage you to visit our campus, stop by our Admissions Transfer Center, and let us help you begin the next step in your educational journey.

-Information SessionsThe Admissions Transfer Center will host transfer information sessions on the following Wednesdays: February 25, March 25, and April 29.
-The sessions begin promptly at 4 p.m. in the Sullivan Academic Center, Room 101.
+Information SessionsThe Admissions Transfer Center will host transfer an information session on Wednesday, April 29.
+The session will begin promptly at 4 p.m. in the Sullivan Academic Center, Room 101.
 Advanced registration is encouraged.
 To register, please complete our online registration form.

 After all of the required documents are received, an admission decision will be made for you.
 If you have attended more than one college/university, the cumulative GPA earned at the college/university most recently attended will be the primary focus of your admission decision.
 If accepted, you'll receive a decision letter that includes the estimated transfer credit count.
 When you submit your deposit, you'll receive a transfer credit summary (called a degree audit) via email.

 This preliminary review of your credits is subject to change upon review of your major transfer courses by an academic department chair or if you question the placement of any non-major courses. **If you fail to disclose any prior college/university experience during the admissions process, you'll be considered to have misrepresented your academic history, and—if accepted—your admission is subject to being rescinded.

 Priority Application Filing Dates: All materials should be submitted as early as possible.

 *Students accepted for Fall transfer into Occupational Studies (BSOS) must begin taking courses in Summer Session I.